tudat-team/tudat-space/docs/source/_src_getting_started/installation.rst

     conda env create -f environment.yaml

 Congratulations!
 You have now installed Tudat and TudatPy, and are ready to get started running your simulations and analyses!
+We recommend you get started by having a look at our :ref:`getting_started_examples`.

+If there are any other issues with the installation process, please submit an issue on the `tudatpy-feedstock`_.
+If there are issues running examples please submit an issue on the `tudatpy`_ repository.

 .. note::